uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_interactive.md

 <!-- markdownlint-disable MD046 -->
 !!! important

-    Do not load `module load Anaconda3` in the `Environment Setup` field, it is loaded automatically.
-Loading any versions of `Anaconda3` would affect the Python executable which is used by default.
-These results in hard-to-diagnose errors in OOD Jupyter notebook.
+    Do not load `module load Anaconda3` in the `Environment Setup` field, as it is loaded automatically.
+Loading any versions of `Anaconda3` would affect the Python executable, which is used by default.
+These results in hard-to-diagnose errors in the OOD Jupyter notebook.
 <!-- markdownlint-enable MD046 -->

 <!-- markdownlint-disable MD046 -->
 !!! warning

     Having `conda/mamba activate` and `source activate` statements in the `Environment Setup` field can cause unexpected and silent job failure.
-Please do not activate conda environments in the `Environment Setup` field.
+Avoid using `conda activate` in the `Environment Setup` field.
 <!-- markdownlint-enable MD046 -->

 ### Working with Anaconda Environments